 Missoula, Mont. – Vann’s has filed for Chapter 11 bankruptcy protection.

-last week, the 51-year-old CE/majap chain will continue to operate its five remaining stores and e-commerce site, CEO Jerry McConnell told TWICE.
+As reported here last week, the 51-year-old CE/majap chain will continue to operate its five remaining stores and e-commerce site, CEO Jerry McConnell told TWICE.
 It closed three locations over the past year.

 The company, led until June by longtime CEO George Manlove, is also selling off Big Sky Country, an outdoor apparel and sporting goods e-tail site, and will decide the fate of its mall-based On Store CE boutique by year’s end.

 According to documents filed yesterday in a U.S. bankruptcy court in Butte, Mont., Vann’s is seeking the use of cash collateral and a debtor in possession financing facility, or revolving DIP loan, of $2 million from its lender First Interstate Bank, here, to keep the business afloat.

 Company revenue this year through Aug.
 5 was $45.4 million.
 It reported revenue of $100.8 million in 2011 and just less than $93 million in 2010.